Bebe Rexha Busts Out Of Tight Garment

 Last night, Bebe Rexha performed her single, “Call You Mine,” with The Chainsmokers in Chicago, Illinois.

-The “I Got You” hitmaker shared a video of her on stage with the band while the crowd sang every word.
-The clip sees Rexha running and jumping around the stage having the time of her life.
+The “I Got You” hitmaker shared a video of her onstage with the band while the crowd sang every word.
+The clip sees Rexha running and jumping around the stage, having the time of her life.

-For her performance, Bebe wore a lowcut vest top which had a chain attached to it with multiple pendants hanging off it.
-The tight, busty number showed off her cleavage and bare chest.
-She accessorized this look with a couple of necklaces around her neck and a long sparkly earring.
+For her performance, Bebe wore a low-cut vest top which had a chain attached to it with multiple pendants hanging off.
+The tight number showed off plenty of skin.
+She accessorized this look with a couple of necklaces and a long sparkly earring.

 Rexha uploaded a photo of her hanging out at the event with her microphone in her hand.
-The eye-catching image proved to be popular with her followers since it racked up over 100,000 like within an hour.
+The eye-catching image proved to be popular with her followers since it racked up over 100,000 likes within an hour.

 “Your body is literally PERFECT,” one user commented.